FactorioCalc/FactorioCalc/docs/guide.rst

 can surround it by.
 FactorioCalc provides several tools to help with the calculations of the number of beacons needed.

-The first tool is the creation of a counter beacon to bring the speed of a machine with productivity modules back to one.
-This change will make it easier to determine the number of speed beacons required based on the number of machines reported.
-To use a counter beacon simpliy specify the string ``counter`` where ever a beacon is expected.
-The special string will create a special `FakeBeacon` to counter any negative effects of the modules and bring everything back to one.
+The first tool is the use of a counter beacon to bring the speed of a machine, with productivity modules, back to one.
+This will make it easier to determine the number of speed beacons required based on the number of machines reported.
+To use a counter beacon simply specify the string ``counter`` where ever a beacon is expected.
+The special string will create a `FakeBeacon` to counter any negative effects of the modules and bring everything back to one.
 The easiest way to use a counter beacon is to specify the string as part of call to `presets.MP_MAX_PROD` when setting `config.machinePrefs`, for example:
 ``config.machinePrefs.set(presets.MP_MAX_PROD(beacon='counter'))``

 The second tool is the `useSpeedBeacons` function to let FactorioCalc do the